cdcepi/Flusight-forecast-data/data-forecasts/README.md

 Values in the `target` column must be a character (string) and be one of the following specific targets:

--   “N wk ahead inc hosp” where N is a number between 1 and 4
+-   “N wk ahead inc flu hosp” where N is a number between 1 and 4

 For week-ahead forecasts, we will use the specification of